BrunoCiccarino/CharonIDE/README.md

 <img src="./img/howto6.jpg">

 and then just press the keyboard shortcut ctrl + shift + B which will open a screen where you can select a background image for your ide.

+## Contributing

+That said, there's a bunch of ways you can contribute to this project, like by:

+* ⭐ Giving a star on this repository (this is very important and costs nothing)
+* 🪲 Reporting a bug
+* 📄 Improving this documentation
+* 🚨 Sharing this project and recommending it to your friends
+* ✏️ Or you can contribute code by following this <a href="./docs/CONTRIBUTING.md">guide.</a>